Lets-Plot for Kotlin 4.9.3 Help

 • g - either decimal or exponent notation, rounded to significant digits;

-• s - decimal notation with an SI prefix, rounded to significant digits;
+• s - decimal notation followed by SI prefix symbol, rounded to significant digits;

 • % - multiply by 100, and then decimal notation with a percent sign;